minio/docs/source/reference/minio-mc/mc-ilm-rule-edit.rst

    marks an object as eligible for transition.
 MinIO transitions the object to the configured remote storage tier specified to the :mc-cmd:`~mc ilm rule edit --transition-tier`.
+   Specify the number of days as an integer, e.g. ``30`` for 30 days.
+   If the remote tier is another MinIO deployment, transition days can be set to ``0`` to mark new objects for the quickest move to the remote tier.

    For versioned buckets, the transition rule applies only to the *current* object version.
 Use the